-Other Types of Financial Aid Awards

-North American Indian Waiver and Scholarship Program
+Other Types of Financial Aid Awards North Amerian Indian Tuition Waiver Program Native American Room & Board Scholarship

 Waivers covering tuition and fees are available for eligible members of the Passamaquoddy and Penobscot Tribes and other persons who have resided in Maine for at least one year and who have at least one parent or grandparent on the census of a North American Indian tribe or who hold a band number of the Micmac or Maliseet Tribes.
 In addition, room and board charges are subsidized for those eligible students residing in residence facilities.
 Indian Scholarship Program funds, when combined with other forms of assistance, cannot exceed the total direct costs of attendance.
-Application forms are available in the Academic Advising Center, located in Preble Hall.
+Application forms are available in the Native Education Center in South Hall.